22 Warning Signs Your Vitamins Aren’t Going to Work

 They are made outside the country

-Makers outside the United States don’t have to adhere to government rules on purity, Dr. Cooperman says.
+Makers outside the U.S. don’t have to adhere to government rules on purity, Dr. Cooperman says.
 So you can’t be sure the bottles contain what you think they do.
-Just like purchasing prescription drugs over the Internet from foreign countries is risky business, purchasing vitamins over the internet can be risky, too.
+Just like purchasing prescription drugs over the Internet from foreign countries is risky business, purchasing vitamins over the Internet can be risky, too.
 These are the other things your pharmacist wants you to know.

 The label claims a top-secret blend

-When a supplement or vitamin mix boasts about a proprietary formula or blend, be skeptical, Dr. Cooperman says.
+Dr. Cooperman suggests being skeptical when a manufacturer boasts.
+Especially when they boast about a proprietary formula or blend, he says.
 “You want to see specific amounts of each ingredient listed, not vagaries.”

 You don’t take them in the right combination